What colours can dogs see?

 How to decorate your home in a dog-friendly style

 We’re so fortunate to be able to share our lives, and our homes, with our dogs.
-However, we often forget about the effects our decorating decisions can have on our pets – which is why we’re here to help!
-Discover our pet-friendly decorating advice:
+However, some decorating decisions can impact how safe and comfortable they feel because of the different ways dogs see colours and contrasts.
+Don’t worry though - we’re here to help!
+Discover our top tips for pet-friendly decorating:

 Colours

-Some of the colour combinations we use while decorating our homes can create a less-than-relaxing environment for our furry best friends.
+Some of the colour combinations we use while decorating our homes can create a less-than-relaxing environment for our furry best friends, but here are the best dog-friendly colours to use in your home.

 The one colour we suggest avoiding in your home if decorating with your pooch in mind is red.
-To your dog, red will appear a dull dark brownish-grey or even black - and won’t add the vivid ‘pop of colour’ to your home that you hope for.
+Because dogs’ colour vision is very different to ours, reds may appear as a dull dark brownish-grey or even black - and won’t add the vivid ‘pop of colour’ to your home that you hope for.

 It’s also good to keep in mind the colours which are indistinguishable to your dog - shades of orange and green will all look like varying shades of yellow, while purple and violets become hues of blue.